Foreign Direct Investments

 Management Expertise: the host country also has an opportunity to benefit from the management expertise of the MNCs.
 In many of these host countries, there is the problem with brain drain where some of the highly equipped employees migrate to the developed countries.
 The presence of MNCs in the host country can be a solution to the brain drain problem.

 Improvement in Balance Position: the host country can reduce imports and increase exports due to goods produced by MNC's in the host country.
 Therefore, MNCs contribute to increasing the exports of the host country which translates into an improvement in the host country’s balance of payments position.

 The Roles of the World Bank and the International Monetary Fund

-Source of Funding - The World Bank is an investment bank, intermediating between investors and recipients, borrowing from the one and lending to the other.
+The World Bank is an investment bank, intermediating between investors and recipients, borrowing from the one and lending to the other.
 Its owners are the governments of its member nations with equity shares in the Bank.
 It obtains most of the funds it lends to finance development by market borrowing through the issue of bonds.
 The IMF gets its funding from quota subscriptions, or membership fees paid in by the IMF's member countries.
 Each member contributes to this pool of resources a certain amount of money proportionate to its economic size and strength; richer countries pay more while poorer countries pay less.